DylanLewisGitHub-zz/The-Potato-Pack/README.md

 ### Community
 [![Discord chat](https://img.shields.io/badge/chat%20on-discord-7289DA?logo=discord&logoColor=white)](https://discord.gg/mGVvUHRNUR)

-We have an [official Discord community](https://discord.gg/mGVvUHRNUR) for all of our projects.
+I have a [Discord server](https://discord.gg/mGVvUHRNUR) for all of my projects.
 By joining, you can:
 - Get technical support with all of my projects
 - Be notified of the latest developments as they happen
 - Get involved and collaborate
-- ... and just hang out with the rest of our community.
+- ... and just hang out with the rest of the community.

 ---
 ### License